Investor Plus Visa (Category 1)

 - Have a chest x-ray and a medical examination as proof of your good health.

 - Good character, not pose a security risk and not threaten New Zealand’s international reputation.

 - Fit and proper person, all businesses you have influence over must have complied with all immigration, employment and taxation laws.
-You must have never been investigated by the Serious Fraud Office or the New Zealand police for any offence resulting from business dealings, you must have no convictions for an offence involving dishonesty and have never been involved in business fraud or financial impropriety.
+You must have never been investigated by the Serious Fraud Office or the New Zealand police for any offense resulting from business dealings, you must have no convictions for an offense involving dishonesty and have never been involved in business fraud or financial impropriety.

 No nationality is officially restricted

 Dual citizenship is recognized in New Zealand.
 You are not required to renounce your previous nationality to become a citizen of New Zealand.